 Kenya’s world-famous national parks, tribal peoples and superb beaches lend the country an exotic image with magnetic appeal.
-Treating it as a succession of tourist sights, however, is not the most stimulating way to experience it.
+Treating it as a succession of tourist sights, however, is not the most stimulating way to experience Kenya.
 If you get off the beaten track, you can enter the world inhabited by most Kenyans: a ceaselessly active scene of muddy farm tracks, corrugated-iron huts, tea shops and lodging houses, crammed buses and streets wandered by goats and children.
 Both on and off the tourist routes, you’ll find warmth and openness, and an abundance of superb scenery – rolling savanna dotted with Maasai herds and wild animals, high Kikuyu moorlands grazed by cattle and sheep, and dense forests full of monkeys and birdsong.
-Of course Kenya is not all postcard-perfect: start a conversation with any local and you’ll soon find out about the country’s deep economic and social tensions.
+Of course the country is not all postcard-perfect: Kenya’s role in fighting Al-Shabaab terrorists in Somalia has resulted in reprisal attacks, while if you start a conversation with any local you’ll soon find out about the country’s deep economic and social tensions.

 Everything you need to plan where to go and what to do.